-For multimedia applications in a multihop wireless environment, such as ad hoc and mesh networks, a major contribution to the overall transmission delay is at the Medium Access Control (MAC) layer, due to distributed multi-node contention over radio channels.
-However, the most commonly employed MAC layer protocols for these networks [3] are not designed to address the multihop end-to-end delay of a packet.
-Examples of these protocols include RI-BTMA [7], MACA[8], MACAW[9], FAMA [10], IEEE 802.11 DCF [11], and DBTMA [12].
+For multimedia applications in ad hoc networks, a major contribution to the overall transmission delay is at the Medium Access Control (MAC) layer, due to distributed multi-node contention over radio channels.
+However, the most commonly employed MAC layer protocols for ad hoc networks [14] are not designed based on the multihop end-toend delay of a packet.
+Examples of these protocols include RI-BTMA [33], MACA[19], MACAW[7], FAMA [11], IEEE 802.11 DCF [1], and DBTMA [13].
 All of them mainly concern the packet transmission within a confined local neighborhood, without considering the accumulated effects over the entire route traversed by a packet.

-In this paper, we consider the problem of optimizing the packet transmission schedule of a multihop wireless network, through MAC-layer scheduling with routing and application information from the upper layers.
+In this paper, we consider the problem of optimizing the packet transmission schedule of an ad hoc network, through MAC-layer scheduling while using routing and application information from the upper layers.
 The ultimate goal is to minimize the probability of packet loss due to excessive end-to-end delay.
 We emphasize on finding the proper assignment of relative weights to the remaining distance and the remaining lifetime in ranking the urgency of a packet.

 The relative importance of the remaining distance and the remaining lifetime can be summarized in a single lifetime-distance factor.
 We term scheduling scheme that uses the lifetime-distance factor to rank the transmission priority of packets Multihop Latency Aware (MLA) scheduling.
-It is a general class of schedules that contains several well-known schemes, including for example the Earliest-Deadline-First (EDF) schedule and the Longest-Distance-First (LDF) schedule as special cases.
+It is a general class of schedules that contains several well-known schemes, including for example the Earliest-Deadline-First